The Rise of Language Models in Mining Software Repositories: A Survey: Applications of Language Models in MSR

 When LMs are used as enabling contributions, the distribution shifts considerably.
-Extraction dominates (32.6\%), mostly through feature extraction (10 out of 15 studies) that transforms raw repository artefacts into structured inputs for downstream empirical analyses~\cite{2024-45-6,2025-52}.
-Detection (19.6\%) is mainly used for topic identification and corpus filtering; for example, leveraging a RoBERTa-based classifier to automatically identify gender-related app reviews before conducting qualitative analysis~\cite{2023-3}.
-Classification represents 15.2\% of cases and supports artefact organisations prior to analysis, such as categorising GPT-developer conversations into task types to enable task-level analyses of ChatGPT usage~\cite{2024-25}.
-The remaining 32.6\% spans generation, enhancement, assessment, and retrieval---capabilities that are less common in supporting roles.
-Overall, these usage patterns highlight the emerging role of LMs to transform heterogeneous and noisy repository traces into structured representations for downstream MSR studies.
+Extraction dominates (24.4\%), mainly through feature extraction (24 out of 30 studies) that transforms raw repository artifacts into structured inputs for downstream empirical analyses~\cite{2024-45-6,2025-52}.
+Classification accounts for 23.6\% of cases and supports artifact organization prior to analysis, such as categorizing GPT-developer conversations into task types to enable task-level analyses of ChatGPT usage~\cite{2024-25}.
+Detection represents 21.1\% and is used mainly for topic identification and data filtering; for example, leveraging a RoBERTa-based classifier to automatically identify gender-related app reviews before conducting qualitative analysis~\cite{2023-3}.
+The remaining 30.9\% spans generation, enhancement, assessment, and retrieval---capabilities that are less common in supporting roles.
+Overall, these usage patterns highlight the emerging role of LMs in transforming heterogeneous and noisy repository traces into structured representations for downstream MSR studies.